joyhooei/android-game-sdk/ReadMe.md

 #  Appota Game SDK for Android (version 4)

-Version 4 of the Appota Game for iOS has published in this reposity and in <b> Developer Preview </b>.
+Version 4 of the Appota Game for Android has published in this reposity and in <b> Developer Preview </b>.
 Version 3 will continue to be available in our [appota-android-game-sdk3](https://github.com/appota/android-game-sdk3) repository.

 [1.
 Import Appota SDK 4](#1-import-appota-sdk4)